m3g/JuliaNotes.jl/docs/src/loopscopes.md

 # Scope behavior of loops

-You will find long and exhaustive threads discussing how Julia ended up with that behavior, and why it is a good compromise between the pros and cons of many other alternatives.
+You will find long and exhaustive threads discussing how Julia ended up with the current scopping rules and behavior, and why it is a good compromise between the pros and cons of many other alternatives.
 Just search for "scoping rules" in the Discourse forum.